-Don’t sacrifice your sanity for the sake of a workout!
+Exercise guilt is sacrificing your sanity for the sake of a workout.
 Always remember to approach exercise with a mindset of love and respect for your body.

 Exercise is touted as a wonderful stress relief tool, and it can be!
-But when the pressure to exercise is too much or the workout intensity is too high, exercise may backfire and actually lead to more stress.
+But when the pressure to do it is too much or the workout intensity is too high, it may backfire and actually lead to exercise guilt.

 Many aren’t alone in this mindset.